muthualagappanm/test_csp_apps_sam_ha1/apps/dmac/dmac_memory_transfer/readme.md

 ### Setting up [SAM HA1G16A Xplained Pro](https://www.microchip.com/DevelopmentTools/ProductDetails/PartNO/ATSAMHA1G16A-XPRO)

 - Connect the Debug USB port on the board to the computer using a micro USB cable

+### Note:
-  - *NOTE:ATSAMHA1G16A device in SAM HA1G16A Xplained Pro board is not recommended for new design, hence replace the device with ATSAMHA1G16AB device.
+*ATSAMHA1G16A device in SAM HA1G16A Xplained Pro board is not recommended for new design, hence replace the device with ATSAMHA1G16AB device.
 Connect the supported external debugger to Cortex Debug Port*

 ## Running the Application